uzh-rpg/rpg_svo/README.md

 ------------------

 A description of all parameters which can be set via the launchfile is provided in `svo/include/config.h`.
 The default parameters can be viewed in `svo/src/config.cpp`.
 Moreover, some additional parameters (mainly rostopic names etc.) are read from the ros parameter server in `svo_ros/vo_node.cpp`.

+#### Forward motions

+The current keyframe selection criterion is designed for downward looking cameras.
+This is one reason why SVO does not work well for forward motions (e.g., to be used on a car).

+#### Image resolution

+The current parameters are tuned for WVGA resolution.
+If you use a higher resolution camera, then the pyramid levels should be increased as well as the reprojection error thresholds.

 Contributing